-Editorial Note: I originally wrote this post for the NDepend blog.
-You can find the original here, at their site.
-While you’re there, take a look at some of the other posts and announcements.
+Editorial note: I originally wrote this post for the TechTown blog.
+You can check out the original here, at their site.
+While you’re there, have a look at the tech courses they offer.

 Do you find that certain industry buzzwords set your teeth on edge?
 If so, I assure you that you have company.
 Buzzwords permeate every professional space, but it seems that tech really knows how to attract them.
 Internet of things.
 The cloud.
 Big data.
 DevOps.
 Agile and lean.
 And yes, microservices.

 Because of our industry’s propensity for buzzwords, Gartner created something it calls the hype cycle.
 It helps their readers and clients evaluate how much attention to pay to emergent ideas.
 They can then separate vague fluff from ideas that have arrived to stay.
 And let’s be honest — it’s also a funny, cathartic concept.

 If you’ve tired of hearing the term microservices, I can understand that.
 As of 2016, Gartner put it at the peak of inflated expectations.
 This means that the term had achieved maximum saturation a year ago, and our collective fatigue will drive it into the trough of disillusionment.

 And yet the concept retains value.
 Once the hype fades and it makes its way toward the plateau of productivity, you’ll want to understand when, how, and why to use it.
 So in a nod toward pragmatism, I’m going to talk about microservices in terms of the problems that they solve.

 Before going any further, let me offer a specific definition.
 After all, relying on vague, hand-waving definitions is the main culprit in buzzword fatigue.
 I certainly don’t want to contribute to that.

 Industry thought leader Martin Fowler offers a detailed treatment of the subject.